 How Chaga Mushroom Extract is Taken

-As a supplement, chaga mushroom extract can be taken several ways:
+As a supplement, Chaga mushroom extract can be taken in several ways:

 - It is available as a liquid extract.
 You can take the extract from the bottle using the provided dropper and drop some into your mouth or in your tea, coffee, or favorite juice.
 While it may have a slightly tangy taste due to its alcohol ingredient, it will not alter the taste of your drink.

 - Chaga mushroom extract is also available in capsule form.